Kingstown lifeboat disaster: The disaster

 A new lifeboat, Civil Service Number One had recently been delivered to Kingstown (now Dún Laoghaire).
 Under Coxswain Alexander Williams it went to assist the Palme.
 As she approached the Palme, the crew lowered the sails and rowed.
 Then, in full public view, the lifeboat was raised by a mighty wave and then capsized.
 Some of the lifeboat crew managed to climb onto the upturned hull.
 The crew of the Palme then tried to launch their longboat, in the hope of rescuing their rescuers.
 This longboat was smashed by the waves.
 The older lifeboat Hannah Pickard, under Coxswain Horner, then went to sea.
 She was also capsized but righted herself and her crew all got back on board.
 She was driven ashore at Vance's Harbour, Blackrock.
 The Poolbeg lifeboat, under Coxswain Captain Dalton, was also launched.
 She found conditions 'impossible' and had to turn back.
 Two tugs, Flying Sprite and Flying Swallow also tried and failed.
 All hope of rescuing the Palme was now abandoned.
 On Christmas Day, 25 December, crowds watched and prayed as the Palme was being broken by the gales.
 There was widespread public and press interest.

 Rescue

-On St. Stephen's Day 26 December, the Irish Lights steamer Tearaght under Captain McCombie managed to reach the Palme and rescue all twenty on board.
+On Saint Stephen's Day 26 December, the Irish Lights steamer Tearaght under Captain McCombie managed to reach the Palme and rescue all twenty on board.
 In addition, they rescued the ship's cat.
-By then eight bodies of the lifeboatmen had been recovered.
+By then, eight bodies of the lifeboatmen had been recovered.
 In time, all fifteen bodies were found.

 Aftermath

 The funeral was the largest seen in Dún Laoghaire.
 Flags were lowered in all European ports.
 All fifteen were buried together in Deans Grange Cemetery.
 A fund was raised to support their dependents.
 There were donations from the ship's owners in Finland and from 'the people of Russia'.
 There is a plaque on the old lifeboat station wall and a granite memorial.
-Every year the event is remembered.
+Every year, the event is remembered.
 At noon every Christmas Eve there is a procession along the East Pier, led by a piper.
 A short service is then held.